Allen-Synthesis/EuroPi/software/contrib/sequential_switch.md

 Options:
 - number of outputs: 2-6, determines the number of output ports used
+- mode: one of:
+    - sequential: port changes in order 1->2->3->4->5->6->1->....
+    - reverse: port changes in order 1->6->5->4->3->2->1->6->....
-- mode: either sequential or random.
-In sequential mode the output port changes in order 1->2->3->4->5->6->1->....
-In random order the output port is randomly chosen, and has a 1/n chance of being the same port already in-use.
+    - ping-pong: port changes in order 1->2->3->4->5->6->5->4->...
+    - random: port changes randomly, with a 1/n chance of repeating the current port

 After 20 minutes of idle time the screen will go blank.
 While blank the module will continue to operate normally.

 Pressing button 1 while the screen is blank will wake the module up _and_ advance the output.
 Pressing button 2 will only wake up the screen.

+## Patch Idea
+Patch a constant voltage into `ain`.
+Every time the output changes it will effectively trigger a gate that will last until the next cycle.
+This will let you trigger effects, envelopes, etc... in sequence.